AUAShen/vConv/demo.md

 # A motif discovery demo of vConv-based model

-vConv is a novel convolutional layer, which can replace the classic conv layer.
-Here we provide a demo of vConv's application in motif discovery using chipseq peak data as input.
-The input file is in fasta format, each reads is a peak sequence identified from chipseq experiment.
-The demo will train the model and output model's parameters and the extracted motifs.
+vConv is a novel convolutional layer, which can replace the classic convolutional layer.
+Here we provide a demo of vConv's application to motif discovery from ChIP-Seq reads.

-# Folder structure:

-**../demofasta/**  input folder, saves fasta files.

-**../result/vConvB/** output folder.
-For each input fasta file, the script will generate a subfolder under this directory, under which predicted motifs will be saved in **recover_PWM** folder and model's parameters will be saved in **ModelParameter**.
-For example, if the fasta file is "XXX.fasta".
-The script will save PWMs to **../result/vConvB/XXX/recover_PWM** and save the model parameters to **../result/vConvB/XXX/ModelParameter**

 ## Prerequisites